bfontaine/Antroid/docs/ai_messages_format.md

 `A` the acid level, and `B` the brain state (`1`: controlled, we don't know the other values for now).

+It then contains one line with the number of other players’ ants we’re able to see at this turn:

+    N

+And `N` lines:

+    X Y DX DY B

+These are the same as the lines for our ants except that we don't have their energy and acid levels.

 It then contains a line describing the map:

     W H N